Unix System Laboratories: Acquisition by Novell

 On December 21, 1992, it was announced that Novell would acquire Unix System Laboratories, and all of its Unix assets, including all copyrights, trademarks, and licensing contracts, for some $335 million in stock.
 The news led to large headlines of the "NOVELL BUYS UNIX" variety.

 The measure was intended to help Novell compete against Microsoft, which was on the verge of including networking as a built-in feature of Windows in conjunction with the Windows NT server.
 It was also an outgrowth of Novell chief Ray Noorda's theories about coopetition in a technology industry.

 The move seemed like a long shot to analysts, with a commentary piece in Computerworld outlining the obstacles to success and stating, "Saying this deal has the technical potential to counter Windows NT is very different from predicting that it will do so."

 There was negative reaction to the acquisition from USL shareholders, USL employees, and members of Unix International.
 Noorda had to emphasize that Novell had no plans to move USL operations from New Jersey to Utah, where Novell was based.
 And Noorda and Pieper had to travel to Japan to reassure USL shareholders and investors there.

 Nonetheless, the deal was finalized in June 1993.

 Novell created the Unix Systems Group to contain the new business, which also absorbed the Univel venture.

 Rekhi was named as the head of the Unix Systems Group.
 Pieper, who had been assigned under Rekhi with little role to play, soon departed, leaving Novell in August 1993.

 The USL Europe office in London was moved into Novell's facility in Bracknell, Berkshire.
 The Chorus work it was doing became the basis for the Novell "SuperNOS", a project to create a microkernel-based, UnixWare–NetWare hybrid, network operating system.
+In 1995, the USL Unix Summit facility office was transferred to Florham Park.
+The Summit building would then later serve as offices for Wells Fargo, and as of 2026, is now the site of a proposed affordable housing complex known as the Vanderly.